Is Blogmutt A Scam, Or A Legit Freelance Writing Opportunity?

 – Your post may not be chosen at all, which will feel like a waste of time.

-– Some writers have complained that their accounts have been suspended for no obvious reason to them, even when they’ve been 5 star writers and produced a lot of work for Blogmutt.
+– Some writers have complained that their accounts have been suspended for no obvious reason to them, even when they’ve been 5 star writers, had a long relationship with and had produced a lot of content for Blogmutt.

 Tips For Blogmutt Freelancers: